brian7704/TAK_Meshtastic_Gateway/README.md

 There is a bug in the takproto library which causes an exception in TAK Meshtastic Gateway when parsing XML CoT data.
 There is a [PR](https://github.com/snstac/takproto/pull/16) that will fix the issue once it is merged.
-Until it is merged, TAK Meshtastic Gateway will install takproto from the GitHub PR instead of PyPI.
+Until it is merged, you will need to manually install from the pull request using the installation instructions below.

 On Windows, the `unishox2-py3` library fails to build from the source distribution with the command `pip install unishox2-py3`.
 TAK Meshtastic Gateway will instead install [this wheel](https://github.com/brian7704/OpenTAKServer-Installer/blob/master/unishox2_py3-1.0.0-cp312-cp312-win_amd64.whl).